-At first this bummed me out, thinking that a fair amount of the individuality and uniqueness of my experience would suffer but when I revisited the idea I found out what I was worried about as a negative turned into a humble positive.
+At first this bummed me out, thinking that a fair amount of the individuality and uniqueness of my experience would suffer, but when I revisited the idea, I found out what I was worried about as a negative turned into a humble positive.
 I came to discover that the story of traveling isn’t a selfish one that is for me alone, it wasn’t an experience that I should be able to look at by saying “I did this first” or “I traveled the longest”, (although you’ll meet more people like that than I care to mention) but instead traveling—and living for that matter— is a shared experience for everyone who roamed there before and since.
-The streets, trails, beaches, hostels, bust stations and airports turned into some sort of an heirloom passed down from generations of travelers.
-The entire experience changed from a stale, solitary experience into a something like an old pocket knife from a grandfather.
+The streets, trails, beaches, hostels, bus stations and airports turned into some sort of an heirloom passed down from generations of travelers.
+The entire experience changed from a stale, solitary experience into a something like an old pocket knife given to me from my grandfather.

-We live in a world of 7 billion people, we have just over 6,000 widely used languages.
+We live in a world of 7 billion people which has just over 6,000 widely used languages, but we seem to all know body language and hand gestures.
 Only a handful of people (pun intended) know how to speak an accredited sign language, yet I am convinced that there is an untaught natural consciousness that we are all innately familiar with.
-I have had many a scattered conversation about everything from food and friends to religion and politics all with only waving my hands and awkwardly moving my body, and not only have I gotten the point across quickly and effectively, both parties had a great laugh at my expense.
+I have had many a scattered conversation about everything from food and friends, to religion and politics, all with only waving my hands and awkwardly moving my body, and not only have I gotten the point across quickly and effectively, both parties had a great laugh at my expense.

 3) Only leave the material comforts that you are surrounded by if you are willing to come back and understand how unimportant they truly are.

 As the great Tyler Durden says what you own ends up owning you.
 True indeed, Tyler.

 4) You are still yourself.
 You shouldn’t expect (or want) a massive change through traveling alone.